RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 The second one contains the arguments specified in the config.json: {"log": true} passed to this function on your behalf by vui-ad-hoc-alexa-recognizer.

+You might be wondering why some of these exist.
+After all, why have code that removes parts of the result produced by the matching process.
+Here is a simple "for instance": You are encountering issues with some intent(s).
+You don't want to delete the code nor do you want to change skill definitions.
+You just want to temporarily disable these intents.
+So, you may remove all the slot values, then change the intent name to something like "RemovedIntent" which will handle any such cases and will respond to the user with "I am sorry, I didn't get that" essentially disabling the intents.
+Or you may have decided that you want to experiment with changing the conversation flow and remap an intent to a closely related, but different one.

 #### Custom mix-ins